Moro-Afriyie/interview-assignment/README.md

 ## Requirements

-- For development, you will only need Node.js and a node global package, installed in your environement.
+- For development, you will only need Node.js and a node global package, installed in your environment.
-- IDE used is Visual Studio Code editor and must have Live Server extension installed to be able to run the raw html file(in terms of giving it a port number orthewise it will be blocked by CORS policy)
+- IDE used is Visual Studio Code editor and must have Live Server extension installed to be able to run the raw html file(in terms of giving it a port number otherwise it will be blocked by CORS policy)
 - Live Server is needed because:
   - AJAX requests don't work with the file:// protocol due to security restrictions, i.e. you need a server if your site fetches content through JavaScript
   - Having the page reload automatically after changes to files can accelerate development.
-  - you can read more about live server here [live server vsode extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+  - you can read more about live server here [live server vscode extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 ### Node